-Not all users are writing in their mother tongue; some may have a condition that affects their spelling ability.
+All comments and links posted on the site should be in English, please.
+However, please also bear in mind that not all users are writing in their mother tongue; some may have a condition that affects their spelling ability.
 And in any case, even if they simply cannot spell, this does not necessarily mean their argument is invalid.

 - Don’t be that person …

 You know who we mean: the person who has one particular drum that they just keep banging over and over again; the person who consistently derails threads onto their pet topic; the person who spits and snarls as soon as anyone disagrees with them; the person who treats the site as though it were their own personal blog or playground; the person who seems to think a modicum of courtesy is a sign of weakness.
 This list is not exhaustive.

 This includes commercial advertising, anything posted multiple times on one or more threads, and the habitual and/or extensive posting of material that has simply been lifted from other sites.
 It also includes links to users’ own blogs, websites, YouTube channels or any other online presence.

 Trolling includes any activity intended to disrupt the site, derail or impede discussion, or inflame personal conflict.
 It does not automatically include comments that challenge the prevailing philosophy of the majority of visitors to the site.

 Users who hold religious beliefs are welcome to join in the discussions, to challenge the views expressed here and to present their views from their own perspective.